andyhasit/ClassyJS/README.md

         this.speak(arr[i]);
       }

-      //This breaks
+      //This breaks because this now points to something else
       $.each(arr, function(index, value) {
         this.speak(value);
       });
     }

-Of course we all know the work around:
+The most common work around to this problem is something like:

     Person.prototype.speakWords = function(arr) {
       var that = this;